umayr-dev/umayr-dev/README.md

 ## Hi there! <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30px">

-I am a front-end developer and software engineer, I will develop powerful and user-friendly websites and applications that will greatly benefit your business and organization.. </br>
+I am a Software engineer, I will develop powerful and user-friendly websites and applications that will greatly benefit your business and organization.. </br>

 I am always open to collaborating on projects and innovative/disruptive ideas.
 Find out more about me & feel free to connect with me here: